-Víctor Silva Aguirre, Assistant Professor
+Víctor Silva Aguirre, Associate Professor

 Víctor’s main field of expertise is asteroseismology of main-sequence and red giant stars, and deriving accurate stellar properties with implications in a wide range of areas in astrophysics.
 His research interests include theoretical stellar structure and evolution, asteroseismic inference in solar-like oscillators, characterisation of exoplanet host stars and architecture of planetary systems, composite stellar populations in the Milky Way, and Galactic archaeology.

 Víctor holds various leading positions in large international consortiums related to space missions such as Kepler, K2, TESS, and PLATO, as well as in large-scale ground based surveys such as APOGEE and SAGA.
 He is also the recipient of the Villum Young Investigators Programme grant, the Sapere Aude initiative from the Independent Research Fund Denmark, and the Aarhus University Research Foundation starting grant.

 Ditte Slumstrup, Postdoc

 Ditte’s main research interest is optical spectroscopy of red giants.
 She is currently working on characterizing systematic differences in the analysis of optical spectra between different methods utilizing precise atmospheric parameters from other fields, such as asteroseismology.